Hitting the jug at the Alcove.

 The above list has been described as outdated.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Alcove:
+Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Alcove Wall:

 This is one of the fine, moderate, bouldering problems in the Alcove.
 Its overhanging nature and the potential nasty landing (pre-pad days) made it as much a mental challenge as a physical challenge.
 I understand one fine climber, Geoff, actually broke his back on this problem.The start isn't too bad.
 It's the last part of this problem that involves a long reach on less-than-buckets that make it challenging.
 I've come to understand it's considered V3 now.Boston Rocks II has a nice s...[more]
 Browse More Classics in MA